ktsu-dev/SignificantNumber/README.md

 }
 ```

-Instead you should parse the number as another numeric type and convert it to a `SignificantNumber`:
+Instead, you should parse the number as another numeric type and convert it to a `SignificantNumber`:

 ```csharp
 double parsedDouble = double.Parse("123.45", CultureInfo.InvariantCulture);